Asylum Lawyers In Los Angeles

-Ideally, you must be represented by an experienced immigration lawyer in immigration court.
+Ideally, you must be represented by an experienced asylum lawyers in Los Angeles in immigration court.
 The judge may order that asylum be granted or order the removal of the applicant.
 The decision of the immigration court may be appealed.

 How can an attorney help?